Karenzhang7717/airflow_pipeline/README.md

 # Postgres Setup

 - Load processdb to Postgres database using PGAdmin/ command line, by running processdb.sql located in [airflow_pipeline](https://github.com/Karenzhang7717/airflow_pipeline/tree/karen_dev)/[dae-challenge](https://github.com/Karenzhang7717/airflow_pipeline/tree/karen_dev/dae-challenge)/**x-materials-database**/.
 Notice that the owner has been changed from "de_candidate" to "karen" in sql script.
-Set up host = localhost, port = 5433
+Set up host = localhost, port = 5432(map to 5433 hostmap)

 - Direct to the location that PostgreSQL is installed, find pg_hba file (C:\Program Files\PostgreSQL\12\data\pg_hba ) in my case, and change METHOD to trust for all connections like below: